 Consumers’ demand for simplicity will continue to shape the winners in Technology, Media & Telecoms – but will the price become too high for some?
-Maru/edr’s Research Director and TMT industry expert, Anna Ritchie, explores what ‘simplicity’ will look like in 2017 and how significant this could be for certain brands.
+Maru/edr’s Managing Director of Media, Tech and Comms sector, Anna Ritchie, explores what ‘simplicity’ will look like in 2017 and how significant this could be for certain brands.

 CES has come and gone for another year but what it showed was that we’re still in the middle of a technological revolution.
 In a real-time social-media analysis we ran over the course of the event, the results showed that smart technology was tweeted about more than three times more frequently than anything else.

 However, as history has often proved – not all new technologies are successful.
 Take for example 3D televisions; that were set to revolutionise domestic entertainment until the uncomfortable headgear and a lack of content saw the development fail to catch on.
 As a result, they were essential non-existent at this year’s show.

 Digital consumption has become such a pervasive element of our daily lives that there has been a shift – underpinning these rapid technological developments – to ensure people are afforded a streamlined and simple user experience.
 But how will this manifest itself in the developments we’re set to see this year?

 Developments that make things easier for consumers will nearly always find an audience.
 Whilst many new applications of Artificial Intelligence are being developed, Automatic Speech Recognition is one of the few predicted to hit the mainstream this year.

 The ability to easily control heating, lights and music through voice alone, speaks directly to the need to keep things simple.
 However, this is only true if it works well for everyone.

 You don’t want a situation like the Burnistoun skit where the two Scots get stuck in a voice-activated lift that can’t understand their accent.